stanford-cs248/draw-svg/README.md

 Now that you have implemented a few basic features of the SVG format, it is time to get creative and draw something!

 You can create an SVG file in popular design tools like Adobe Illustrator or [Inkscape](https://inkscape.org/) and export SVG files, or use a variety of editors online.
 Since an SVG file is just an XML file, you could even use a text editor to create an SVG manually or write code to generate one.
+(Recall we gave you good links to the SVG file format description at the top of this handout.)

 __Be aware that the starter code and your renderer implementation only support a **subset** of the features defined in the SVG specification (check `svg.cpp`), and applications like Adobe Illustrator or Inkscape may not always encode shapes you draw with the primitives this assignment supports.__ (For example, you may need to convert complicated paths to the basic primitives in these tools.
 This [Path to Polygon Converter](https://betravis.github.io/shape-tools/path-to-polygon/) might be of use.)